syncfusion/blazor-docs/src/gantt/gantt-chart/accessibility.md

 <kbd>Shift + UpArrow</kbd> |Extends the row/cell selection upwards.
 <kbd>Shift + LeftArrow</kbd> |Extends the cell selection to the left side.
 <kbd>Shift + RightArrow</kbd> |Extends the cell selection to the right side.

+> `Note:` You can refer to our [Blazor Gantt Chart](https://www.syncfusion.com/blazor-components/blazor-gantt-chart) feature tour page for its groundbreaking feature representations.
+You can also explore our [`Blazor Gantt Chart`](https://blazor.syncfusion.com/demos/gantt-chart/default-functionalities?theme=bootstrap4) to knows how to render and configure the gantt.